Samoa

 PSDI is working with the Government of Samoa to:

-• Simplify business laws and registration processes, including providing support for an update of Samoa’s Companies Act Regulations, and assisting with the procurement and installation of a new electronic registry.
-PSDI has also commenced implementation of a business law simplification package;
+Simplify business laws and registration processes, including providing support for an update of Samoa’s Companies Act Regulations, and assisting with the procurement and installation of an electronic registry;

-• Strengthen state-owned enterprise policy, performance, governance and transparency; and
+Strengthen state-owned enterprise policy, performance, governance, and transparency;

 Samoa at a glance